 While the Blue Jackets haven’t yet won a Stanley Cup, they have won the playoff series — recently, in fact, back in 2019.

 The Blue Jackets play in the Metropolitan Division of the NHL.
 While they aren’t no. 1 in their division, they do pretty well for themselves.
-As of December 2021, they are just behind the Penguins (newly acquired by the Fenway Group) and are ranking higher than the Islanders and the Flyers.
+They are just behind the Penguins (newly acquired by the Fenway Group) and are ranking higher than the Islanders and the Flyers.

 Though online sports betting won’t be legal in Ohio in time to bet on this hockey season, it’s almost guaranteed that everything should be in place for the 2023 Stanley Cup.